Book Review of “After You’d Gone” by Maggie O’Farrell.

 So yes, this is an excellent debut novel, and it is no wonder O’Farrell became instantly popular after its publication.
 It isn’t as good as her later ones, since it could have used some paring down to make it just a bit tighter and pointed.
 But her style is enticingly strong, her characters are vivid and how she weaves the past into the present is practically lyrical.
 This is also a surprisingly fast read, and you’ll find yourself soaking it up like a sponge.
 So while I’m giving it four out of five stars, I still highly recommend this novel as an excellent introduction to Maggie O’Farrell’s work in general.

-After You’d Gone by Maggie O’Farrell is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+After You’d Gone by Maggie O’Farrell is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 (This is a version of a review that originally appeared on Dooyoo under my username TheChocolateLady.)